hpdobrica/digital-garden-public/K8S Node Affinity.md

 Node Affinity is a feature which ensures that [[K8S Pod]] end up running on specific [[K8S Node]].
 We are already able to do this with [[K8S Node Selectors]], but with big limitations.

+See also [[K8S Anti-affinity]] if you need to set affinity based on running pods and their labes instead.

 If we take the node selector example of making a pod run on a specific node like this:

 ```yaml